aungkhant0911/Snatcher/README.md

 - Bug fixes

-- Support for PDF version of pano
+- Support for automatic PDF version of pano

-- Image-to-Text translation for PDF version rather than just converting images to PDF (useful for datamining web for Deep Learning)
+- Image-to-Text recognition for PDF (useful for datamining web for Deep Learning)

 - Support for parallel multiple tab capturing for full page capturing

 - Queueing multiple work orders for full page capturing

-- Support for a feature to select and supress/delete away blocking or annoying webelement/div tag/iframes etc.. from a page
+- ***Completed in version 1.1**: Support for a feature to select and supress/delete away blocking or annoying webelement/div tag/iframes etc.. from a page
   - This feature is similar to Inspect Element of major browsers ( right-click on a page).
 But as it stands currently, it is not non-programmer friendly.
 The version of the feature supported will be as simple as point and click for non tech-savy users.

+# Version 1.1

+- Support for element inspection is now available!

+  - highlight each inspected element as user hover the mouse cursor

+  - animate the element (shakey) while it is in focus

+  - instruction for the feature usage is provided as a tooltip on the "Activate Inspection" button.